 Some of my other interests include, but are not limited to: statistics, art history, earth sciences, and physics.
 Outside of computer security competitions, I utilize my skills in mathematics and computer science combined with my artistic talent to create projects carrying technology to a wider audience.

-I have a desire to understand what mystery obscures us from, and hope to use my skills to create an accessible space for others to learn and understand the beautiful complexities of the world around us, and to keep us safe in an ever growing digitially-omnipresent civilization.
+I have a desire to understand what mystery obscures us from, and a hope to use my skills to create an accessible space for others to learn and understand the beautiful complexities of the world around us, and to keep us safe in a growing digitally-omnipresent era.